What is Bridges out of Poverty?

 Bridges Out of Poverty is a set of concepts that helps businesses, churches, schools, social service organizations and individuals address poverty in a comprehensive way.
 It provides ideas and concrete tools a community needs to reduce, alleviate and work with those in poverty.
 Sessions will cover topics such as Mental Models, Causes of Poverty, Hidden Rules, Language and Storytelling, Resources and Strategies for using the Bridges out of Poverty Construct.

-Note- a Virtual Bridges Out of Poverty Training is in development and will soon be available in NEMCSA's Core County Area.
-For questions regarding the Virtual Training call: 989-358-4690 or email email@example.com
+Note- Virtual Bridges Out of Poverty Training is available in NEMCSA's Core County Area.
+For questions regarding the Virtual Training call: 989-358-4690 or email firstname.lastname@example.org

 The Bridges Out of Poverty Training is designed to develop understanding across social and economic groups.
 Cultures have norms and we all respond based on the hidden rules of our upbringing.
 This training provides an understanding of the hidden rules for individuals in poverty, middle class, and wealth with the goal of providing avenues of success for all.
 Individuals who work regularly with those living in poverty or want to advocate for those in poverty will benefit from this training.